giMini/RWMC/Reveal-MemoryCredentials/README.md

 # How to use it for Windows 2012R2 ?

-1) Add this registry key UseLogonCredential (DWORD to set to 1) in HKLMSYSTEMCurrentControlSetControlSecurityProvidersWDigest and then reboot
+1) Add this registry key UseLogonCredential (DWORD to set to 1) in HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest and then reboot

 2a) Retrieve remotely:
 a.
 Launch the script